 Graduate Student Travel Policies

 The University of Kentucky places the highest importance on the health, safety and security of its faculty, staff and students who travel abroad under University auspices.
-Therefore, before departing the United States for educational purposes related to their student status at the University, graduate students are required to register their travel with the UK International Center, through either the Education Abroad (EA) or International Health, Safety and Security (IHSS) office, for risk management purposes, and to purchase coverage under the University’s international travel medical insurance and security evacuation policy.
+Therefore, before departing the United States for educational purposes endorsed by the University, graduate students are required to register their travel with the UK International Center, through either the Education Abroad (EA) or International Health, Safety and Security (IHSS) office, for risk management purposes, and to purchase coverage under the University’s international travel medical insurance and security evacuation policy.
 Registration and the purchase of insurance is required for all students who are traveling for educational purposes outside the United States or to U.S. territories.

 Credit-Bearing International Travel

 Graduate students traveling abroad individually and earning academic credit (even if only enrolled in a 767 course) must register their travel with the International Center.
 However, they may need to register through the EA office instead of the IHSS office, as doing so could lower the amount of tuition they are required to pay for those credit hours.
-For questions regarding these options, please contact email@example.com
+For questions regarding these options, please contact the Director of IHSS.

 Non-Credit International Travel

 Graduate students traveling abroad individually and not earning academic credit (e.g., conference attendances, research trips, etc.) must register their travel with the IHSS office at this link.
 Graduate students should always register with the International Center using the student registration, regardless of any concurrent employment status with the University (e.g., teaching or research assistantships, etc.).
 After completing the registration process, students will receive an automated e-mail containing details of how to access UK’s international insurance and security evacuation benefit.